khethan123/deep_learning/Fourier_image/README.md

 >[!NOTE]
 > The model we obtain when we map the i/p features into fourier series and then use them as i/p to train is actually quite good.
+> For 10 epochs, Average Loss: 0.00967364851385355 while training on mandelbrot set.
+Which is quite good!

 ---